Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Tel Aviv Beach |

-- After a restful night and a nice breakfast, kick off your day by exploring Carmel Market.
-As the largest market in Tel Aviv, it’s brimming with vibrant stalls and lively vendors who sell everything from dried fruits and exotic spices to clothing and footwear.
-Your senses will come alive with the vibrant sights, sounds, and enticing smells of fresh produce and spices.
-Then treat yourself to a nice lunch at one of the traditional Israeli restaurants nearby.
+- After a restful night and a nice breakfast, begin your day by exploring the Carmel Market.
+As the largest market in Tel Aviv, it’s full of lively stalls and vendors who sell everything from dried fruits and exotic spices to clothing and footwear.
+The market's sights, smells and sounds will awaken your senses.
+Then have a nice lunch at one of the traditional Israeli restaurants nearby.

 - After lunch head to the charming neighborhood of Neve Tzedek.
-This area is brimming with boutiques, art galleries, craft shops, and cozy cafes.
-It's the perfect spot to relax and savor a cup of coffee or a delicious ice cream.
+This area has many cafes, ice-cream shops, craft shops, fragrance shops, etc. After you've checked out the lovely shops, find a spot relax and enjoy a cup of coffee or a delicious ice-cream.

 - In late afternoon head to the beach again for some relaxing time.
-End your day with a delicious dinner at one of the lovely Israeli restaurants nearby.
+End your day again with a delicious dinner at one of the lovely restaurants nearby.

 Carmel Market (Tel Aviv) |